 Good areas for viewing sequoias include the first quarter-mile of the Memorial Trail; the upper half of Lace Meadow Road; and the short dirt road across from the Oliver Twist Tree.

 Below the plateau is a deep valley where scattered old-growth sequoias line the banks of the Tule River and Moses Gulch.
 The sequoias are smaller and more widely scattered here, but the forest is not as heavily affected by logging and has more of a wilderness feel, with lusher, more attractive woods and burbling creeks.
-The sequoias in this area may be unlogged, but the slopes above the river have been logged of non-sequoia trees.

 Officially, there are four sequoia groves along banks of the Tule: Middle Tule Grove, Silver Creek Grove, and Wishon Grove.
-In fact, though, the sequoias are so widely scattered and there are so many sequoias outside the official boundaries that it seems more like a single diffuse grove.
+In fact, though, the sequoias are so widely scattered and there are so many sequoias outside the official boundaries that it feels more like a single diffuse grove.

 Mountain Home has quite a few campgrounds.
 Hedrick Pond is the most attractive, located next to a small mill pond ringed with dogwood and sequoias.
 Although it’s a former sawmill site, the sequoias around the pond appear to have escaped logging and the woods look very much like old growth.